 Mainframes still run many banking operations today, but extending these systems to do more often comes with much higher MIPS cost.
 By leveraging Hazelcast in a mainframe integration effort, much of the workloads that do not have to run on the mainframe can be handled in a more cost-effective way while retaining similar performance and availability characteristics.

 Payment processing often entails a series of computations to determine the validity of a payment request, and the optimal routing of a transaction across payment partners.
 With Hazelcast, banks can run complex operations including sophisticated, machine learning-based fraud algorithms to reduce fraud loss while also reducing other operational costs.

-Many banks have data sets that need to be shared across different divisions, and integration with the systems of record often creates an excessive load that can cause disruptions.
-A distributed cache-as-a-service on Hazelcast allows data sharing across different divisions and business applications, in a high-speed, cost-effective manner.
-And as much more than just a cache, Hazelcast can support other compute-intensive operations on shared data to run transformations, data enrichment, aggregations, and any other operations that makes the data more consumable for the various end users.
+Many banks have data sets that need to be shared/cached across different divisions, and integration with the systems of record often creates an excessive load that can cause disruptions.
+A distributed data-as-a-service on Hazelcast allows data sharing across different divisions and business applications, in a high-speed, cost-effective manner.
+And as much more than just a cache, Hazelcast can support other compute-intensive operations on shared data to run transformations, data enrichment, aggregations, and any other operations that makes the data more consumable for the various end-users.

 Hazelcast In-Memory Computing Platform Brochure